lunes, 6 de abril de 1992

 to the unknown horizons of your soul;

-irresistibly I walk the lift
+irresistibly I ascend

-Some cotton rod of abandonment
+No cotton offspring of abandonment

-are interrupted with my daring presence.
+pause at my daring presence.

-Outside the vine of my dreams
+Beyond the vine of my dreams

 you belong to me in the reality of my steps

-and permanent as the passing of the same time
+yet permanent as the passing of time.

 (Pintura del artista ruso